Want to catch a glimpse of the stars? You can rub shoulders with the rich and famous at these Los Angeles restaurants.

 8826 Melrose Avenue, West Hollywood

-You might come across a model, Negroni in hand, or perhaps wind up at a table adjacent to a Kardashian, picking at pappardelle.
-But it’s unlikely you’ll be paying much attention to them: the pasta – think delicate whorls of orecchiette and tendrils of tagliatelle – being handmade in the custom glassed-in space is too mesmerising.
+You might come across a model, Negroni in hand, or perhaps wind up at a table adjacent to a Kardashian, picking at tagliatelle.
+But it’s unlikely you’ll be paying much attention to them: the pasta – think delicate whorls of orecchiette and tendrils of spaghetti – being handmade in the custom glassed-in space is too mesmerising.

 1023 Abbot Kinney Boulevard

 This tiny French bistro is a favourite of late-night host Jimmy Kimmel, who comes for the steak frites and stays for the convivial atmosphere.
-The restaurant doesn’t take reservations, it’s a strictly first come, first served operation.
 The bad news?
 The dining room seats only 22 and Petit Trois’s popularity shows no sign of waning.
 Still, imagine getting a table ahead of self-professed fan Justin Timberlake?

 718 Highland Avenue, Los Angeles